Get the facts!

 Body mass index is a number value of your weight in relation to your height.
 A BMI between 18.5 kg/m2 and 25 kg/m2 indicates normal weight.
 A BMI of less than 18.5 kg/m2 is considered underweight.
 A BMI between 25 kg/m2 and 29.9 kg/m2 is considered overweight.
 A BMI of 30 kg/m2 and above is considered obese.

 Chronic kidney disease is a condition that causes a gradual loss of kidney function and can lead to serious kidney damage.

 Cardiovascular disease is a condition that leads to problems with your heart and blood vessels.

 Estimated glomerular filtration rate test is a blood test that measures the amount of kidney damage you may have.

 End-stage kidney disease occurs when the kidneys stop functioning.

-End-stage renal disease occurs when the kidneys stop functioning.
+End-stage renal disease (stage 5 CKD) occurs when the kidneys stop functioning.

 Urine albumin-to-creatinine ratio is a urine test that indicates if kidneys are damaged.